Ratings for medical transportation providers, not just health systems

 · Service recovery programs

-However, what I found was a smattering of these things, and each was tailored to an internal measure of standard that was measured against itself.
-In other words, unlike the Ambulance Services, there was not an external means of peer review to ensure that the quality metrics mattered.
+However, what I found was a smattering of these things, and each was tailored to an internal standard of measurement that was measured against itself.
+In other words, unlike the Ambulance Services, there were no external means of peer review to ensure that the quality metrics mattered.

 Through no fault of the providers, as they all shared a vision of excellence, they had a missing link: An external scorecard by a peer review committee.